-City of Rockford Staff is also available to answer any floodplain related questions or to assist you with any flooding or drainage concerns on or near your property.
-Please call 779-348-7175 or email at [email protected]
+The City of Rockford Staff is also available to answer any floodplain-related questions or to assist you with any flooding or drainage concerns on or near your property.
+Please call 779-348-7175 or email Stormwater.

 Detention Basins & Drainage Easements

-Storm water detention and drainage easements are the best management practice designed to reduce the impacts of pollution and to increase storm water runoff caused by developments.
-They are an essential part of the City of Rockford’s effort improve the quality of streams, rivers, and ponds.
+Stormwater detention and drainage easements are the best management practice designed to reduce the impacts of pollution and to increase stormwater runoff caused by developments.
+They are an essential part of the City of Rockford's effort to improve the quality of streams, rivers, and ponds.
 Once a detention basin or drainage way fails, the system will no longer perform the intended function and is often expensive to replace.

-Many property owners are unaware of storm water detentions or drainage easements located on the property that they are responsible to maintain.
-The general thought is that the City of Rockford is responsible for maintenance on these drainage ways, but this is not the case.
+Many property owners are unaware of stormwater detentions or drainage easements located on the property that they are responsible to maintain.
+The general thought is that the City of Rockford is responsible for the maintenance of these drainage ways, but this is not the case.
 According to most recorded plats, maintenance of the area is the responsibility of the property owner or the owners bordering the area.

-If you are not sure if you have a detention or drainage easement or your property, contact the Stormwater Division at (779) 348-7175.
+If you are not sure if you have a detention or drainage easement on your property, contact the Stormwater Division at 779-348-7175.

 Dispose of Your Waste Properly

-Many activities around your home can have a positive or negative consequences on storm water quality.
+Many activities around your home can have positive or negative consequences on stormwater quality.
 Making one slight change to your simple, everyday activities can have a major impact on the amount of pollution entering the storm system.
-While working in the yard, washing the car, or walking the dog, think about how your current activities can affect the environment, and the changes that can be made to minimize pollution.
+While working in the yard, washing the car, or walking the dog, think about how your current activities can affect the environment and the changes that can be made to minimize pollution.